FIWARE/tutorials.NGSI-LD/docs/index.md

 ## Prerequisites

-The NGSI-LD tutorials are designed to run under any Unix environment, the tested configuration and [GitPod](https://github.com/gitpod-io/gitpod) environment is currently based on Ubuntu 22.04.2 LTS.
+The NGSI-LD tutorials are designed to run under any Unix environment.
+However, it is possible to run the tutorials on Windows using WSL.

-However, there may be some minor issues when running the tutorials directly on Windows machines or Apple M1 Silicon `amd64` systems, and the following [Virtual Box set-up](virtual-box.md) can be used when facing issues.
+### WSL

+The Windows Subsystem for Linux (WSL) enables developers to  install a Linux distribution within a Windows environment.
+This enables users to access and utilize Linux applications,  and the powerful Bash command-line tools directly on their Windows operating system.

+To install WSL on windows follow the instructions [here](https://learn.microsoft.com/en-us/windows/wsl/install).

 ### Docker and Docker Compose <img src="https://www.docker.com/favicon.ico" align="left"  height="30" width="30" style="border-right-style:solid; border-right-width:10px; border-color:transparent; background: transparent">